Spectrum Analysis

 pm 0 make peak marks from peak zero the current markers.

-A marked peak can also be selected by moving the cursor close to the peak and typing g for grab.
+A marked peak can also be selected by moving the cursor close to the peak and typing g for grab, minimizing the back and forth between command and graphics window.

 The peak and a window around the peak will be displayed.
-Set marker for background region left (0 to 1) peak region (2 to 3) and background region right (4 to 5).
+Set markers for background region left (0 to 1) peak region (2 to 3) and background region right (4 to 5).

 Fit background polynomial b.
 If no bkgd is needed, simply do not select the order of the bkgd polynomial or reset it with b-.
-In this case only two marks (0 and 1) need to be set.
+If no background subtraction is intended only two marks (0 and 1) are sufficient.

-A simple summation is started with s or i (integrate).
+A simple summation is started with s (sum) or i (integrate).

 For a Gaussian fit the center of the peak or peaks (max 4) has(ve) to be marked (marker 6 to 10) before f (fit) is started.
-Even if bkgd should be set zero all marks have to be set.
+Even if no bkgd will be used all marks have to be set.

-The results are written to the screen and to the file sa.dat (check file results.dat), which contains shortened information of your session.
+The results are written to the screen and to the file sa.dat and also into the file results.dat, which contains a compressed peak analysis summary of your session.
 All markers and the order of the background polynomial are stored for further use.
 All display mode commands are enabled.
-After a fit or peak area summation of the selected peak typing g returns the picture to the full screen.
+After a fit or peak area summation of the selected peak typing g returns the picture to the full screen, n/p selects the next/previous peak.

 Sometimes, it is desirable to sum many peaks automatically.
 Using the so called 'flat upper limit' method a background can be determined for the whole spectrum and then subtracted.